Stranger Things' Demogorgon will be a playable killer in 'Dead by Daylight'

 Sponsored Links

 You can take control of the Demogorgon and hunt down survivors.
-Alternatively, you can play as Nancy Wheeler and Steve Harrington -- a wise choice, since including the young teen stars of Stranger Things as possible murder victims might have been a little much.
+Alternatively, you can play as Nancy Wheeler and Steve Harrington -- a wise choice for developer Behaviour Interactive, since including the young teen stars of Stranger Things as possible murder victims might have been a little much.
 They'll be available in September as part of the Stranger Things DLC Chapter, alongside a new map: the underground complex below the Hawkins National Laboratory.

 Of course, Dead by Daylight isn't the Netflix franchise's only foray into games.
-Stranger Things 3: The Game, a tie-in for the third season, arrived in July, while Fortnite had a Stranger Things tie-in.
+Stranger Things 3: The Game arrived in July, while Fortnite had a Stranger Things tie-in.
 A mobile RPG is also on the way next year.